AbisheikRaj/Face_Detection/Readme.md

 # Face Detection (opencv)

-### It is used to detect human face by using ML object deduction algorithm (HAAR algorithm)
+### It is used to detect human face by using ML object detection algorithm (HAAR algorithm)

-It is efficient, simple and most commonly used algorithm for face deduction in industry.
+It is efficient, simple and most commonly used algorithm for face detection in industry.

 ### Requirements :-